Primers + Finishes

 Preparing the surface you are going to paint on is important to long-lasting beautiful results.

 Primer is sometimes called an undercoat and is considered a preparatory coating before painting.
 By using primer on your painting surfaces you are laying the ground work for a successful painting project.
+It is essential for a lasting result regardless of interior design or exterior design projects.
 Priming will encourage adhesion between the wall and the paint, it will project the surface you are working on, and it will increase the longevity of your work.

 The key again is moisture, it will ruin any paint job, but metal oxidation (rusting) is a new issue only faced on metal surfaces.
 Priming on metal surfaces is smart when the site will be in contact with moisture.

 Certain types of metals will react differently if in direct contact with the paint.
 If you have any questions regarding primer use on metal surfaces, give our friendly staff a call: (775) 826-2900.
 We are happy to help!

 Primer on plastic surfaces is not always necessary.
 If the surface being painted is dark in color and the paint is lighter in color then priming can help with the color change over.
 Before priming the whole surface, test a small area of the plastic being primed.
 The plastic surface and the chemicals in the primer could have an adverse reaction and testing is always a smart idea.

 When using finishes, it is recommended to start with a coat of primer before using the finish.
 Through proper preparation you will achieve the best results.

 Applying a finish on to the wood you are working with is an important final step to achieve the correct look and longevity.
 Finishing will play a hand in the appearance, protection, and durability of your project.
 When choosing a finish to use, consider the requirements for cleaning the surface and the ease of application.